danger-r/FaDAapp/README.md

 #### Code Structure
 The app.R is the main R code file, all the other R file are called here.
-There is two main functions defined: ui and server
+There is two main functions defined: ui and server:
 - The ui (handle user input, server output and the display of the ui) and the server (process the ui input to calculate output) communicate via keywords associated to each input and output function declared in the ui function.
-The ui part of shiny is divided inside the app :
+- The ui part of shiny is divided inside the app:
-·	app.R : It contains the main ui function that call all the other ui functions and set up the structure of the ui (sidebar panel/main panel)
-·	app/general/general.R : It’s the general sidebar ui panel which is general for all the tabs ·	app/tabs/*.R : Each tabs have at least one ui function
+·	app.R: tt contains the main ui function that call the other ui functions and set up the structure of the ui (sidebar panel/main panel), ·	app/general/general.R: it contains the general sidebar ui panel which is general for all the tabs, ·	app/tabs/*.R: Each tabs have at least one ui function

 - The Server Function :
 The server part of Shiny is also divided inside the app, like the division of the ui part: